 Flexible, milky white pinnable mats have the softest surface of all the mats—soft enough to pin into, hence the name, but also soft enough to cut into.
 They are solid polyethylene and designed for use on both sides.
 One problem with pinnable mats is that the cut edge of fabric can get embedded if your blade is dull; the fabric edge distorts when you lift it away from the mat.

-Today’s most readily available mats—sandwich mats—are thinner than pinnable ones and made from a hard, high-density PVC center layered between polyethylene outer surfaces.
+Sandwich mats—today’s most readily available mats—are thinner than pinnable ones and made from a hard, high-density PVC center layered between polyethylene outer surfaces.
 The hard core stops the blade from cutting through the mat but not from cutting through the outer layer.
 You can find these mats in fabric stores, online, and by mail order.

-The Big Mat created by the Sewing Emporium is solid 30–40 percent recycled PVC polypropylene styrenate.
+The Big Mat created by the Sewing Emporium is solid 30 percent to 40 percent recycled PVC polypropylene styrenate.
 The nearly impenetrable composition allows you to cut on the surface of the mat and not into it, which prolongs the life of your blades and doesn’t allow fabric edges to poke into the board.
 These mats come with a burnisher to refresh the surface.
 You can order them cut to any size, with standard round sizes available, with or without printed grid lines.
 They have a five-year guarantee, but Anna Mazur, our pattern-review author, has used hers for over 10.

 You can damage the surface of your mat when you use dull blades that require extra pressure to get through the fabric.
 TriSharp makes a mat smoother and Sewing Emporium makes a mat eraser to polish out surface flaws—but prevention is still the best method.
 Keep your blades in good shape and only use as much pressure as it takes to get through the fabric so you don’t gouge the mat.